Social media is a great, free way to network with your academic community

 People ask me all the time: “What social media platform should I be on?”

-If you’re looking to find your scholarly network, it’s already on each of the major general networks I talk about here
+The answer is, whichever you want.
+If you’re looking to find your scholarly network, it’s already on each of the major general social media networks I talk about here

 If you’re looking to find papers, and follow researchers in your field to see what they’re publishing, one of the academic networks might work well for you.